Metrics quickstart

 Install Kubewarden

-We can now install Kubewarden in the recommended way with Helm charts.
+You can now install Kubewarden, in the recommended way, using Helm charts.

-cert-manager is a requirement of OpenTelemetry, but we've already installed them in a previous section of this book.
+cert-manager is a requirement of OpenTelemetry, but you have already installed it in a previous section of this book.

 helm repo add kubewarden https://charts.kubewarden.io

-Then we have to install the Custom Resource Definitions (CRDs) defined by Kubewarden:
+Then you install the Custom Resource Definitions (CRDs) defined by Kubewarden:

 helm install --wait \